ociaw/smolwik/design.md

 Performance
 -----------
-`tinwik` aims to use the minimum of CPU and memory usage, so that it can be run in memory-starved containers.
+`smolwik` aims to use the minimum of CPU and memory usage, so that it can be run in memory-starved containers.

 Authentication Modes
 -----